 Structural movement

 Repair category 1

-Notes Evidence of settlement/movement has affected the building reflected by distortion to external walls.
+Notes Evidence of settlement/movement has affected the building reflected by distortion to the external walls and a run in the floor.
 On the basis of a single inspection this appears longstanding with no evidence of recent movement apparent.